 The epithelial bud pushes down into the connective tissue.
 On this epithelial column, two bulges appear: one will become the sebaceous gland, while the other will be the point at which the arrector muscle will be inserted.

 This column meets the dermal papilla and attaches itself to it as if it were a press-stud, i.e. by almost entirely surrounding it, itself being enclosed within the connective tissue sheath which has developed from the base of the papilla.
+This union between the epithelial component and the dermal component marks the true birth of the hair follicle.
+It can thus be clearly seen that the follicle is an epidermal cavity within the dermis .

 It is at this stage that the construction of the hair really begins.
 The papilla becomes the real driving force of the follicle.
 Under its direction, the cells situated in the deeper part of the epithelial component, the matrix, multiply very rapidly by mitosis and differentiate.
 Some form the external and internal epithelial sheaths of the follicle.
 Others form the hair shaft.
 Unable to develop downwards, these cells will move upwards and the hair shaft will pierce the superficial layer of the epidermis, making the hair finally visible.